8 Eco-Friendly Renovation Tips for a greener home, easy things you can do right now to create a healthy home.

 Keep in mind there is not a 100% safe paint stripper on the marker.
 There are ones that are safer.
 It's best to open all the windows, wear a mask and take the proper precautions.
 There were a few places in the house we need to strip paint, we used this one.

 If your house is over 40 years old, odds are the paint that was used contains lead.
-If you are renovating and breaking into walls where lead may be present, it’s really important to test your home for lead.
+If you are renovating and breaking into walls where lead may be present, it's really important to test your home for lead.
 You can pick up a lead testing kit at any hardware store.
-If the test is positive, you need to move out during the renovations and have a professional come it to access the home.
-We were lucky we never had to do this, but we did test the house for lead paint before we began any construction.
+If the test is positive, you need to move out during the renovations and have a professional come to access the home.
+We were lucky we never had to do this, but we did test the house for lead paint before we begin any construction.

 I am not a huge fan simply because it's so hard to DIY.
 We have one wall in the bedroom that has wallpaper on it.
 I added borax, instead of fungicide to the mixture to prevent fungal growth.
 It seems to have worked really well.

 Thanks to paints, furniture and the stuffing inside our sofa's, now more than ever, indoor air pollution can be 5-10 times higher than outdoor pollution thanks to something called off-gassing.

 Off-gassing occurs when new, manufactured items in our homes release volatile organic compounds (VOCs) and other chemicals.
 Consider the last few furniture items you purchased — maybe the leather couch had a “new car smell” for a few weeks.
 That odour is a result of finishes, paint, glue, and other substances emitting chemical particles as they settle.

 Try to pick paints that gave lower VOC's, there is a lot of misinformation out there related to VOC's, this is an amazing guide to low VOC paints.